 We support sustainable, local food and urban ariculture initiatives that are based on healthy social and ecological relationships, a vibrant and equitable economic system, and support for educations and skills training.
 The urban hens intiative is one part of many urban agriculture intitiaves taking place in Kamloops.

 Learn About Hens - Research the needs, lives, and care of hens and eggs.
 Do as much research as you can!

 Understand Regulations - Review the City of Kamloops information including this web page and Animal Control Bylaws.

-Register With The City - Self registration is required and free of charge, download the Registration Form.
+Register With The City - Self registration is required and free of charge.
+Complete the online Registration Form.

 Build Your Coop - To have healthy hens you must have at least 0.5m² per hen inside the coop, and a minimum 1m² per hen outside the coop with both areas fully enclosed and covered; each hen must have their own nesting box and roost.
 The coop must be no bigger than 10m² and must be in the backyard.
 Setbacks for the coop in the back yard are 1m from side and rear property lines and 3m from the dwelling unit.
 See bylaw for specific details.

 Gather Supplies - Buy your feed, dishes for feed and water, pine shavings for the coop floor, and straw for the nest boxes.

 Get Hens - Buy hens from a reputable dealer or have a friend gift them to you.
 (2-5 hens older then 3 months, no roosters)